ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 :underline:`Alternative scenario`

 In the alternative scenario, there will be a scale up of ABC screening starting from 5% to 30% as indicated in the coverage figure below.
+We do not assume that the 5% who recieve H. pylori screening in the baseline is the same groups those who recieve screening in the alternative scenario.

 .. image:: stomach_cancer_screening_coverage.svg